kaspermunch/gwf/documentation.markdown

 permalink: /documentation/
 ---

-Using GWF involves specifying a workflow in one or more files and using the `gwf` script to submit jobs in the workflow to the computer cluser.
+Using GWF involves specifying a workflow in one or more files and using the `gwf` script to submit jobs in the workflow to the computer cluster.

 Workflows are specified in Python using a special function, `target()`, that specifies a job to be run.
 Targets depend on zero or more input files and produce zero or more output files.
 If any input file is younger than any output file then the target is assumed to be out of date and `gwf` will recognize this.